Daniel Boone National Forest

 A Fun Place to Stay

-So we proceeded to head to our cabin in the Red River Gorge area, where we were staying at for a couple of nights.
+So we headed to our cabin in the Red River Gorge area, where we were staying for a couple of nights.
 Our particular cabin was the Sneaky Bear Cabin!
 How fun is that?
-It was located on a property with a couple of other cabins like it, along with a couple of residences.
-So while you felt like you were out in the middle of nowhere with hardly any reception, you also didn't feel alone in some wilderness area.
+It was located on a property with a couple of other cabins like it, along with a few residences.
+So while you felt like you were out in the middle of nowhere with hardly any reception, you also didn't feel alone in a wilderness area.
 It really was kind of a perfect balance.
-Being more of a city girl from Southern California, it still felt pretty remote to me.
+Being a city girl from Southern California, it still felt pretty remote to me.
 I think it did to all of us.

 Bear Track Lake Cabins in Beattyville, Kentucky